yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/introduction-self-guided.md

 ## Deploy the Azure Resources

-The following resources will be created the `rg-contoso-agent-workshop` resource group in your Azure subscription:
+The following resources will be created the `rg-contoso-agent-workshop` resource group in your Azure subscription.
+You may deploy in any region where the services are available.

 - An **Azure AI Foundry hub** named **agent-wksp**
 - An **Azure AI Foundry project** named **Agent Service Workshop**
 - A **Serverless (pay-as-you-go) GPT-4o model deployment** named **gpt-4o (Global 2024-08-06)**.
 See pricing details [here](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/){:target="_blank"}.
+- A **Grounding with Bing Search** resource.
+See the [documentation](https://learn.microsoft.com/azure/ai-services/agents/how-to/tools/bing-grounding) and [pricing](https://www.microsoft.com/en-us/bing/apis/grounding-pricing) for details.

-!!! warning "You will need 140K TPM quota availability in the `eastus2` region for the gpt-4o Global Standard SKU, not because the agent uses a lot of tokens, but because of the rate calls are made by the agent to the model.
+!!! warning "You will need 140K TPM quota availability in for the gpt-4o Global Standard SKU, not because the agent uses a lot of tokens, but because of the rate calls are made by the agent to the model.
 Review your quota availability in the [AI Foundry Management Center](https://ai.azure.com/managementCenter/quota)."

 We have provided a bash script to deploy the required resources.
 Alternatively, you may deploy resources manually using Azure AI Foundry studio -- see below for details.

+The script `deploy.sh` deploys to the `eastus2` region by default; edit the file to change the region or resource names.
 To run the script, open the VS Code terminal and run the following command:

 ```bash
 cd infra && ./deploy.sh